gcassel/Modular-Organizing-Terminology/compound-terms/standard-decision.md

 #### Definition

-A *Standard Decision* is a decision which has *gross collective costs* which are not clearly within the limits of a [Minor Decision](https://github.com/gcassel/Modular-Organizing-Terminology/blob/JOBranch/compound-terms/minor-decision.md) Authorization, but are clearly within the limits of a [Standard Decision](https://github.com/gcassel/Modular-Organizing-Terminology/blob/JOBranch/compound-terms/standard-decision.md) Authorization.
+A *Standard Decision* is a decision which (1) is *not* clearly within the limits of a Minor Decision, but (2) *clearly does not exceed* the highest of any following values:

+any applicable Personal Standard Decision Authorizations any applicable Team Standard Decision Authorizations (if implemented) the UFC Standard Decision Authorization

 #### Examples